open-policy-agent/eopa/docs/enterprise-opa/reference/cli-reference.md

 ## eopa build

-Build an Enterprise OPA bundle
+Build an EOPA bundle

 ### Synopsis

-Build an Enterprise OPA bundle.
+Build an EOPA bundle.

-The ‘build’ command packages Enterprise OPA policy and data files into bundles.
+The ‘build’ command packages EOPA policy and data files into bundles.
 Bundles are gzipped tarballs containing policies and data.
 Paths referring to directories are loaded recursively.